The Chess Memory Palace cover

 The purpose of The Chess Memory Palace is to apply memory techniques to chess, not to dive deeply into memory techniques themselves.
 If you would like to know more, I have suggested further reading in the Notes at the back of the book.

-Now you know how to convert picture notation into chess moves, and you know how to memorise a structure of composite images in a memory palace.
+Now you know how to convert Image Notation into chess moves, and you know how to memorise a structure of composite images in a memory palace.
 It is time to become a memory palace architect.